-In the first instance, a property manager needs to understand the acceptable levels of expenditure that applies to maintaining a property locally.
+In the first instance, a property manager needs to understand the acceptable levels of expenditure that applies to maintain a property locally.
 That will vary from property type to property type.
-There will be cost averages that can be applied to the maintenance of industrial, office, and retail property.
+There will be cost averages that can be applied to the maintenance of industrial, office and retail property.

 So here are some tips that can be implemented into a maintenance program for a commercial or retail property.

 - Existing tenants within a property may place particular demands and pressures on property use.
-For example, a call center in a property will extend the hours of operation and place pressure on costs associated with energy and security.
-If you have any tenants that are unique and special in this regard, it pays to look at their lease to understand any aspects of cost recovery that can be attributed to their occupation.
+For example, a call centre in a property will extend the hours of operation and place pressure on costs associated with energy and security.
+If you have any tenants that are unique and special in this regard, it pays to look at their lease to understand any aspects of cost recovery that can be attributed to their occupation and lease.

-- The owner of the property will have certain objectives.
+- The owner of the property will have certain objectives for the investment.
 They may wish to own the property for a number of years as part of a long-term investment strategy, or alternatively dispose of the property quickly when the local property market is suitably placed.
 The holding strategy will impact the maintenance strategy.